Caregivers = "Holy Watchers"

 Virtuous wives are treated with great respect in the Bible...the Old Testament Book of Proverbs talks of virtuous wives having value far greater then rubies and that such a wife will do the husband good all the days of her life.
 It is little wonder that the New Testament Book of Ephesians later admonishes husbands to love their wives with "Agape" love...

 June kept a quotation from the bible on the living room coffee table.
 The quotation defines "Love".
-The quotation is from the Bible:
+The quotation is from the Bible and is one of the versus (7) quoted above in another but similar translation:

 “Beareth all things, believeth all things, hopeth all things, endureth all things.”